shaggyz/potato/README.md

 # 🥔 Potato framework

-Potato is a non-convoluted web framework for PHP.
+Potato is a unconvoluted web framework for PHP.

 ## Composer packages used in this project